fluencelabs/docs/docs/new-build/Fluence Developer Documentation bdf8d06ad52e493fb765456dbd5480cd.md

 Follow the instructions and eventually, you’ll have 0.5 (testnet) MATIC in your wallet.

-Finally, head over to the Fluence faucet, [https://faucet.fluence.dev](https://faucet.fluence.dev/) :
+Finally, head over to the [Fluence faucet](https://faucet.fluence.dev/):

 Figure ?: